-- (j) Applicants who own, operate, or manage any licensed health care facilities in New Jersey or other states shall have their track record evaluated in accordance with the requirements in N.J.A.C.
-8:33H-1.14. - (k) The applicant shall submit a draft copy of the resident service contract, indicating proposed charges for room and board and all levels of care and all additional services not included in the standard package rates.
-This contract shall specify how and when the resident will be notified of any change in charges. - (l) In order to assure two-way access to care between hospitals and the comprehensive personal care home, the applicant shall submit copies of signed referral and/or transfer agreements with at least two New Jersey hospitals, including at least one State, county, or private psychiatric hospital. - (m) Certificate of Need applications submitted subsequent to the time that Medicaid reimbursement for comprehensive personal care homes becomes generally available shall include a statement of commitment to provide access and continuity of care for Medicaid-eligible patients, including former psychiatric patients, who need nursing home level care. - (n) In converting to a comprehensive care home from a residential health care facility or Class C boarding home, the facility shall maintain its existing residents who are Supplemental Security Income-eligible recipients and former psychiatric patients.
+- 1. Existing comprehensive personal care homes and existing facilities proposing conversion to a comprehensive personal care home that wish to add a limited number of beds.
+Within any five year period commencing at the time of licensure, the new construction of no more than 20 beds as an addition to an existing or proposed comprehensive personal care home may be considered for Certificate of Need approval. - i.
+Applicants who wish to add more than 20 beds shall apply for approval as an assisted living residence. - 2.
+Hospice programs which have been Medicare-certified for at least 12 consecutive months. - i.
+As a condition of Certificate of Need approval, the facility shall be occupied exclusively by patients who are eligible for hospice services in accordance with 42 C.F.R.
+418 of the Medicare Hospice Manual. - (d) Applicants who own, operate, or manage any licensed health care facilities in New Jersey or other states shall have their track record evaluated in accordance with the requirements in N.J.A.C.
+8:33H-1.14. - (e) Certificate of Need applications submitted subsequent to the time that Medicaid reimbursement for comprehensive personal care homes becomes generally available beyond the limited number of slots authorized under the current Medicaid waiver to section 1915(c) of the Social Security Act, 42 U.S.C. § 1396n, shall include a statement of commitment to provide access and continuity of care for Medicaid-eligible patients, including former psychiatric patients, who need nursing home level care. - (f) In converting to a comprehensive care home from a residential health care facility or Class C boarding home, the facility shall maintain its existing residents who are Supplemental Security Income-eligible recipients and former psychiatric patients.
 On an ongoing, annual basis, at least five percent of the facility's residents shall be Supplemental Security Income-eligible recipients, at least half of whom shall be former psychiatric patients.
 This percentage shall be computed based on the number of resident days per calendar year.
-The facility shall report this information to the Department of Health by April 15 of each year for the prior calendar year. - 1.
+The facility shall report this information to the Department's Long-Term Care Licensing Program by April 15 of each year for the prior calendar year. - 1.
 In the event that the facility's Supplemental Security Income-eligible residents develop the need for nursing home level care, as defined at N.J.A.C.
 8:33H-1.2 and determined by Medicaid's pre-admission screening process at N.J.A.C.
 10:63, the facility shall maintain these residents in accordance with the licensing standards at N.J.A.C.
 8:36, subject to the facility's discharge criteria in accordance with N.J.A.C.
 8:36-4.1(d), provided that Medicaid reimbursement is available.
-However, if Medicaid reimbursement is not available, the facility shall make all necessary arrangements to transfer the person to a nursing home. - 2.
-In the event that the Supplemental Security Income (SSI) payment rate for comprehensive personal care homes is set at a level below the SSI payment rate for residential health care facilities, the five percent occupancy requirement for SSI-eligible residents in (n) above shall not take effect.
-However, comprehensive personal care homes shall maintain their existing residents who are
+However, if Medicaid reimbursement is not available, the facility shall make all necessary arrangements to transfer the person to a nursing home.

-Supplemental Security Income-eligible, as required in (n) above.
+2. In the event that the Supplemental Security Income (SSI) payment rate for Comprehensive Personal Care Homes is set at a level below the SSI payment rate for Residential Health Care Facilities, the five percent occupancy requirement for SSI-eligible residents in (f) above shall not take effect.
+However, Comprehensive Personal Care Homes shall maintain their existing residents who are Supplemental Security Income-eligible, as required in (f) above.

 Repeal and New Rule, R.1993 d.671, effective December 20, 1993.
 See: 25 N.J.R.
 3719(a), 25 N.J.R.
 6031(a).
-Section was "Continuing care retirement communities."
+Section was "Continuing care retirement communities".